bkitduy/Android-Notes/README.md

 # Android-Notes
-1. Android
+ Android
-  - Native : Java (Android Studio, Eclipse)-OOP , Kotlin (Android Studio, Intellij IDE)- OOP and Structure, Scala (Intellij IDE)-OOP and Structure
+  - Native :
+  	+ Java (Android Studio, Eclipse)-OOP
+  	+ Kotlin (Android Studio, Intellij IDE)- OOP and Structure
+  	+ Scala (Intellij IDE)-OOP and Structure
+  	+
+  - Cross platform
+  	+ PhoneGap
+  	+ Titanim
+  	+ React Native

+A. Native
+I. Java
+ 1. Language and IDE
+   Write with Java (currently Java 7 and supported Java 8) and write on Android Studio and Eclipse IDE
  2. Database local:
   -  SQLite (SQL):
 	  + Can use some framework ORM (Sugar ORM?) to convert data from database to object model in OOP
   - Realm (SQL):